bschorn/ella-app/README.md

   </a>
 </p>

-> Ella App is a collection of interfaces that may be utilized for implementing a Hexagonal Architecture (Ports and Adapters Architecture).
+> Ella App is a collection of interfaces that may be utilized for implementing a Ports and Adapters Architecture.
+> The diagram below shows how it may look if the underlying implementation was AWS.
+The App would only interact with
+> Ella App interfaces and would be unaware of the existence AWS.
+The App would be not be bound to the technology
+> selection of the implementations.

-### Diagram
+#### Diagram
 <img alt="Diagram" src="https://github.com/bschorn/ella-app/blob/master/ella-app.svg" />

 ### 🏠 [Homepage](https://github.com/bschorn/ella-app)